telerik/ajax-docs/controls/panelbar/what-is-new.md

 ---
 title: What is New
-page_title: What is New | RadPanelBar for ASP.NET AJAX Documentation
+page_title: What is New - RadPanelBar
-description: What is New
+description: Check our Web Forms article about What is New.
 slug: panelbar/what-is-new
 tags: what,is,new
 published: False